BinaryDennis/SwiftPocketBible/MemoryManagement.md

 When that reference is removed, variable holding that reference is set to nil, the (strong) reference count of that object decreases.
 Once the (strong) reference count of an object is 0, the object gets deallocted from memory (unless its unowned reference count is not zero, read more about that below).

 Classes are not the only kind of reference type in Swift.
-Funtions (including closures) are reference types too.
+Functions (including closures) are reference types too.
-If a closure "captures" a variable that is a reference type, then the closure will maintain a strong reference (increasing its strong reference count) to that object.
+If a closure captures a variable that is a reference type, then the closure will maintain a strong reference (increasing its strong reference count) to that object.
 To avoid strong references in closures, use a **capture list** and specify _weak_ or _unowned_ before the variable name.
 ```swift
 controller.delegate = { [weak view] in
   print("the view: \(view)")
 }
 ```

 Swift value types obviosly don't use reference counter as they are copied when passed along.